danfuzz/samizdat/doc/library-guide/Lang0Node.md

-Makes a node just like the given one (presumably a `closure` node), except with any complex `varDef` nodes (i.e. ones with `export` or `top` bindings) transformed as implied by the extra bindings.
+Makes a node just like the given one (presumably a `closure` node), except with any complex `varDef` nodes (i.e. ones with `export` or `top` bindings) transformed as implied by the extra bindings, and with `export` nodes similarly transformed away.

-**Note:** It is invalid for a `closure` with a `yield` to have any `export` bindings in its `statements`.
+**Note:** It is invalid for a `closure` with a `yield` to have any `export` nodes or bindings in its `statements`.
 Attempting to transform such a node results in a fatal error.

 #### `withTop(node) <> node`